-- The Boston Tea Party wasn’t about excessive taxation.
-It was about a corporate bailout that threatened small merchants in Boston.
+- The Boston Tea Party didn’t protest excessive taxation.
+They protested a corporate bailout that threatened small merchants in Boston.
 For years the East India Company had to ship its tea to Britain and pay a commission, or tax, before selling it in the other colonies.
 In exchange, Parliament gave it a monopoly on tea.
 The tax paid by the East India Company in Britain made its tea more expensive in America than tea smuggled in from Dutch traders.
 When the East India Company ran into financial trouble, Parliament gave it a special deal.
 The company was allowed to keep its monopoly and export tea directly to America without paying the tax in Britain.
 That made East India tea cheaper in America than Dutch imported tea.
 It also made small, independent tea merchants less competitive than the East India Company.
 And even though Parliament’s action reduced the price of tea, it established the principle that America was subject to British taxes.
 Hence the Boston Tea Party.

 - A year before the Boston Tea Party, Rhode Island staged its own maritime protest against import taxes in the Gaspee Affair.
 The crew of the British customs schooner HMS Gaspee was aggressively boarding American ships in Narragansett Bay.
 They were searching for smuggled rum so they could collect the Sugar Tax.
 When the Gaspee ran aground, colonists led by John Brown and Abraham Whipple mustered 100 men to board longboats at night, capture the crew and burn the ship to the waterline.